symphoniacloud/dynamodb-entity-store/README.md

 generator functions as we did for `put` to calculate these, but based on just the `breed` and `name` _identifier_ values for a sheep.

-Note that unlike the AWS SDK's 'get' operation here we get a **well-typed result**.
+Note that unlike the AWS SDK's `get` operation here we get a **well-typed result**.
 This is possible because of the [**type-predicate function**](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) that we included when creating `SHEEP_ENTITY` .
 Note that in this basic example we assume that the underlying DynamoDB record attributes include all the properties on a sheep object, but it's possible to customize parsing and/or derive values from the PK and SK fields if you want to optimize your DynamoDB table - I'll show that a little later.

-### Queries

-We can get all of our _merino_ sheep by running a query against the table's Partition Key:
+We can get all of our _merino_-breed sheep by running a query against the table's Partition Key:

 ```typescript
 const merinos: Sheep[] = await sheepOperations.queryAllByPk({ breed: 'merino' })